anaxite/tgdp-asciidoc-templates/how-to/about-how-to.md

 - Test your how-to instructions from start to finish so that you can uncover omitted steps, incorrect details, steps out of order, and information gaps that block users.
 - Re-test instructions after every notable product release to ensure instructions are still accurate and work end-to-end.

-## About the "overview" section
+## About the "Overview" section

 Use this section to provide the following:

 - A clear description of the problem or task that the user can solve or complete.
 - When and why your user might want to perform the task.
 For example, in a guide for creating a pull request, you might tell users that pull requests are used to let others know about the changes you have pushed to a branch on a repository.

-:information_source: The how-to assumes that a user has basic knowledge of the application and knows what they want to achieve.
+The how-to assumes that a user has basic knowledge of the application and knows what they want to achieve.

+Here are some examples:

+- This guide explains how to comment on a pull request.
+- This guide explains how to create or delete a branch on GitHub.
+- This guide explains how to create a repository.

 If there are multiple scenarios under which the how-to can be applied, you can orient the reader with a table linking guides to scenarios, as per below.